ntotten/ntotten.github.io/_posts/2017-08-06-using-synology-as-a-reverse-proxy.md

 The last step is to map the correct certificate to the correct application.
 To do this open the `Configure` settings and set the each host to the correct certificate.

+> Note, some applications may require web sockets.
+Unforutnately, this isn't support out of the box but you can make it work as shown in [these instructions](https://github.com/orobardet/dsm-reverse-proxy-websocket)

 ![Certificate Configuration](/images/2017/08/certificate-configure.png)

 ## Wrapup